practicalli/vspacecode/docs/introduction/contributing.md

 If something doesnt seem quite right or something is missing from the book, please [raise an issue via the GitHub repository](https://github.com/practicalli/clojure/issues){target=_blank} explaining in as much detail as you can.

-Raising an issue before creating a pull request will save you and the maintainer time.
+**Raising an issue before creating a pull request will save you and the maintainer time**.

 ### Considering a Pull request?